dat-019/Microservice-web-api-hosted-in-AWS/README.md

    - CloudWatch alarms for abnormal API behaviors.
    - API keys for 3rd-party devs.
    - Work only with Network Load Balancing, not Application Load Balancing.
+   - Reference [here](https://aws.amazon.com/blogs/architecture/using-api-gateway-as-a-single-entry-point-for-web-applications-and-api-microservices/) as the architecture for Using API Gateway as a Single Entry Point for Web Applications and API Microservices.

 1. Steps to work through
    1. Create your custom cluster in ECS